sebastianspicker/platen/README.md

 A working tree for platen with an evolving implementation history.

 ## Overview
-platen keeps the active revival work visible.
+platen documents maintained build commands, known limits, and remaining work.

 ## Status
-Working state: exploration.
-Activity resumed after a longer gap.
+Lifecycle stage: core-build-out.
+Maintenance guidance now reflects the stable shape.

 ## Usage
-- Made the inspection assumptions easier to check later.
+- Made the workbench assumptions easier to check later.

+- The older setup fragments have been reduced to the useful parts.

-## Roadmap
+## Current Focus
 Prefer narrow maintenance work over broad rewrites.